 - When the download is complete, navigate to the folder that contains the downloaded Stinger file, and run it.

 - The Stinger interface will be displayed.

-- By default, Stinger scans for rootkits, running processes, loaded modules, registry and directory locations known to be used by malware on a machine to keep scan times minimal.
-If necessary, click the "Customize my scan" button to add additional drives/directories to scan.
+- By default, Stinger scans for running processes, loaded modules, and registry and directory locations known to be used by malware on a machine to keep scan times minimal.
+If necessary, click the "Customize my scan" link to add additional drives/directories to your scan.